 Lastly, it's important to think about quality.
 Most people making leather goods try to do a good job.
 Again, you have products flooding in from China, made on speed lines claiming to be leather (they're not) and are absolute crap.
 These people are not trying to do a good job at all.

 A quality leather product will not be going for cheap on Amazon or eBay.
 People need to think about the value of their time.
 How much time do you spend buying one cheap cover after another because the quality is very low and they fall apart after a short time.

 Buying one excellent quality (and more relatively expensive) folio once is actually a better use of your time and a much better value in the long term.
 If you keep an Apple tablet for 3 years and are buying a new cover every 3 months, that's 9 covers!.
 Plus the time it took to find them.
 You'll never get that time back.
 How much is that worth to you?

-JKD: How does the leather 2020 iPad Pro 11 Folio fit into the legacy of what MacCase has built over the last 10 years with the Premium Leather Collection?
+JKD: How does the leather 2020 or 2021 iPad Pro 11 Folio fit into the legacy of what MacCase has built over the last 10 years with the Premium Leather Collection?

 MS: Over the years we have remained very committed to our design principles and the protection our covers provide.
 Our customer base has grown worldwide.
 This is for a reason.
 As much as I'd like to spend the time talking about that, I'd like to stay focused on helping someone choose the right case for them.